cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/namespaces.rst

 Using Namespaces
 ================
-The best practices with using namespaces would be to create desired namespaces and use them for all operations.
+The best practice with using namespaces would be to create desired namespaces and use them for all operations.
 Otherwise, CDAP will use the ``default`` namespace for any operations undertaken.